Coach McCullum 'in awe' of England players

 England will bowl on the second and final day of their warm-up against the New Zealand XI on Thursday after being dismissed for 465 on day one in Hamilton.

-The first Test against New Zealand begins on 16 February in Mount Manganui, with the series concluding in Wellington.
+The first Test against New Zealand begins on 16 February in Mount Maunganui, with the series concluding in Wellington.

 England then play one Test against Ireland in June before they begin their bid to win back the Ashes from Australia.